-To start browsing our free estate planning guides, go to the site map.
-All our guides are easy to understand and free.
+To start browsing our free estate planning guides, go to Estate Plan Checklists.
+Our estate, trust, and probate guides are easy to understand and free.

 If estate taxes are a concern, you may want to start using one of the most common estate planning strategies.
 By gifting assets to your heirs during your lifetime, you can reduce the size of your estate, which may ultimately result in lower taxes being assessed on your estate.
-To find the estate tax rates and exemption amounts for 2016, go to 2016 Estate Tax Rates and Exemption Amounts.
+To find the 2016 and 2017 estate tax rates and exemption amounts, go to 2017 Estate Taxes.

 If you are going to use gifting as an estate planning strategy, it is important to become familiar with annual gift tax exemption amounts, as they often change from year to year.
 You should also let your tax professional know you want to start gifting to your heirs and consult an estate planning attorney about whether you should create a trust as part of your gifting strategy.
-To find the gift tax exemption amounts for 2016, go to 2016 Gift Tax Exclusion Amount.
+For the gift tax exemption amount for 2017, go to

 Last Wishes and Your Estate Plan